thuijskens/thuijskens.github.io/_posts/2017-10-07-feature-selection.md

 1. **Wrapper methods** use learning algorithms on the original data $$X$$, and selects relevant features based on the (out-of-sample) performance of the learning algorithm.
 Training a random forest on the data $$(X, y)$$, and selecting relevant features based on the feature importances would be an example of a wrapper model.
 2. **Filter methods** do not use a learning algorithm on the original data $$X$$, but only consider statistical characteristics of the input data.
 For example, we can select the features for which the correlation between the feature and the target variable exceeds a correlation threshold.
-3. **Embedded mmethodsodels** are a catch-all group of techniques which perform feature selection as part of the model construction process.
+3. **Embedded methods** are a catch-all group of techniques which perform feature selection as part of the model construction process.
 The LASSO is an example of an embedded method.

 In this blog post I will focus on filter methods, and in particular I'll look at filter methods that use an entropy measure called **mutual information** to assess which features should be included in the reduced data set $$X_S$$.
 The resulting criterion results in an NP-hard optimisation problem, and I'll discuss several ways in which we can try to find optimal solutions to the problem.